PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-06 08:36:57
+Last updated: 2024-04-06 08:37:30
-Random Quote: Destined?
-Aren't you tired of waiting for destiny, Ted?
-Isn't it time to make your own destiny? - Robin Scherbatsky
+Random Quote: To be a scientist is to be naive. - Valery Legasov